Before You Arrive

-Individuals who are considering hiring a paid representative to assist them with immigration matters processed by the by the Opportunities Ontario: Provincial Nominee Program and/or the Canadian Government should be aware the federal government’s Immigration and Refugee Protection Regulations state that only authorized representatives may charge fees to represent an individual in an immigration application.
-The OPPNP applies this rule.
+Individuals who are considering hiring a paid representative to assist them with immigration matters processed by the by the Ontario Immigrant Nominee Program (OINP) and/or the Canadian Government should be aware the federal government’s Immigration and Refugee Protection Regulations state that only authorized representatives may charge fees to represent an individual in an immigration application.
+The OINP applies this rule.

 Section 13.1 (1) of the Immigration and Refugee Protection Regulations states, "…no person who is not an authorized representative may, for a fee, represent, advise or consult with a person who is the subject of a proceeding or application before the Minister, an officer or the Board."

 As of June 30, 2011, the Immigration Consultants of Canada Regulatory Council (ICCRC) is the regulator of immigration consultants.
 Immigration consultants in good standing with the Canadian Society of Immigration Consultants (CSIC) on June 30, 2011, can begin to register with the ICCRC.

 For more information about representatives, how to choose a representative, what services they may offer and frequently asked questions, visit the Citizenship and Immigration Canada website.